dwightjack/vue-types/packages/docs/guide/installation.md

 }
 ```

-The modules accepts a `shim` boolean option to forcefully enable / disable the shim:
+The module accepts a `shim` boolean option to turn the shim on/off forcefully:

 ```ts
 // nuxt.config.ts